akshat-2110/DeveloperUseful/How to learn anything fast?.md

 ### Uncatagorized
 - Till the time i was maitaining todo list, but never making it empty.
 There is always something in it which gives me continuous anxiety.
 Now i have learned to deal with todo list.
 Till the time i was only known to make todo list, but not learned it to achieve it in rightful manner.
 - A good way to pay attention in a boring class is to ask a question - it clears your doubt, it creates a possibly more interesting discussion, it is a more active learning process.
+- There’s a lot of this stuff out there supported by good evidence (and some less so), but unfortunately most of the best is buried deep in the scientific literature, where it’s not super accessible for students busy learning other things.

 ### Closing article
 > **Success doesn't come from being smart, it comes from being passionate and persistent.**